 I further understand and agree that my employment with Montgomery County Government may be terminated by me or by Montgomery County Government at any time, for any reason permitted by law.
 I understand that no person other than the Mayor (or designee) has any authority to enter into any contract of employment for any specific period of time and further understand and agree that the Mayor (or designee) may do so only in a written document signed by the Mayor and myself.

-I understand that as an employee of Monto required to review and follow the policies set tagree to do so. •
+required to review and follow the policies set for agree to do so.

 Employee Name (Printed) Date

 Employee Signature

 Montgomery County Tennessee Computer Access Security Agreement